karviesays/qr-code-component/README.md

 ### Useful resources

-- [Example resource 1](https://www.scrimba.com) - One of the best resources when it comes learning fundamentals of everything you need to know.
+- [Resource 1](https://www.scrimba.com) - One of the best resources when it comes learning fundamentals of everything you need to know.

 ## Author